Streamlinelv/cartbounty/README.md

 ## Changelog

+##### 4.6 =

+* Introduced Compact abandoned cart contents with product thumbnails
+* Added Postcode to location output
+* Fixed abandoned cart sorting by Name and added sorting by Email and Phone number
+* Improved Time column output in a more user friendly way (hover to see get the exact time)

 ##### 4.5.1 =
 * Improved abandoned cart removal after order cempletion
 * Abandoned cart time calculations changed to local time